-Public Hearing Report
+Public Review Report

-July 28, 2022
+May 12, 2022

-This Public Hearing MSR/SOI Update Report is being circulated for comments by all agencies and members of the public wishing to provide comments for consideration by the Riverside LAFCO Commission at the July 28, 2022 Public Hearing.
+This Public Review Draft MSR Report is being circulated for comments by all agencies and members of the public wishing to provide comments for review and consideration for inclusion in the Public Haring Draft MSR Report to be considered by the Riverside LAFCO Commission in July.

-Comments can be submitted by email at info@lafco.org, or mailed/delivered to the LAFCO office- 6216 Brockton Ave, Suite 111-B, Riverside, CA 92506 in advance of the public hearing.
-Verbal comments will also be taken at the public hearing.
+All comments are requested to be provided to LAFCO no later than June 13, 2022.
+Comments can be submitted by email at info@lafco.org, or mailed/delivered to the LAFCO office- 6216 Brockton Ave, Suite 111-B, Riverside, CA 92506